|Programs > Summer Programs > Japan|

 TUJ offers paid and unpaid internships with Japanese and multinational organizations, embassies and NGOs in the Tokyo area.
 An internship provides excellent preparation for the particular field and for future employment, as well as the opportunity to experience a different dimension of Japanese life and make important professional contacts for future networking.

 For a credit-bearing internship, students receive Temple University course credit which varies depending on the requirements of the company.
 All students must be registered for 9-13 semester hours total, including regular coursework and any internship credits.
 Students should check with their home college to determine whether or not they will receive academic credit for an internship.
-Occasionally, internships are not for credit.
+Students may also apply for non-credit bearing internships with the assistance of Career Services after arrival in Japan.

 Generally, for each semester hour of credit, a student spends five hours per week working for the company.
 For example, a three-credit internship would require approximately 15 hours per week at the company at a minimum.

 Bilingual capabilities in Japanese and English are desirable and, in many cases, at least a business level of Japanese is required.
-However, some internships do not require bilingual skills.
-In many cases, junior or senior status is preferred.
+However, some internships do not require Japanese language skills.

 To oversee the internship, a faculty supervisor sets the evaluation requirements for the internship, meets with students several times during the summer semester, and minimally requires a final report about the experience.

 All students are provided detailed information available internships after being accepted to the study abroad program.
 Interested students then apply for an internship prior to departure for Tokyo.
-To see the internships that were available last summer, visit Summer 2012 Internships.
+To see the internships that were available last summer, download the Summer 2013 Internships (pdf) packet.

 All estimated costs are subject to change.
 They should be used as a guideline only.
 Accepted students will receive updated, detailed cost information as soon as it is available after the application deadline.